mpekala23/satv_tech_comper_1/README.md

 ### Setup

-I have publicly hosted the website here for your convenience: www.fingoldin.com:3000

 You will need Node.js, as well as Mongodb.
 Install a mongodb server locally, with a database named 'uc' that contains two collections: 'progressbars' and 'users'.
 Then create an admin account by running 'node register.js [username] [password]'.
 You may need to change the mongodb connection url in register.js and main.js.
 Having installed all this, simply run 'npm start' in this directory.

 ### Code